 I got on the subway from Causeway Bay and got off at Central Hong Kong.
 Central Hong Kong has a ton of shopping, but I skipped that and walked around Antique Street.
 I love all the street art in Hong Kong especially this Bruce Lee one I came across.
 I also had time to visit Man Mo Temple, but didn't stay inside for too long.
 It was extremely hot and muggy, so I was starting to feel a little light headed.
 It was incredibly hot, muggy, and raining on-and-off that day, so walking around and taking photos was quite the task.

 I walked around Central Hong Kong, but didn't get a chance this time to take the star ferry from Tsim Sha Tsui to Wan Chai (due to the rainy weather!).
 The rain started to really pick up mid afternoon, so I decided to walk around the financial district where there were plenty of covered path ways.

 The streets in Hong Kong have a lot of stairs and uphill walking, so remember to wear super comfy shoes.
 And if you don't want to get your shoes dirty, don't wear your favorites or a pair of white ones during the rainy season (April to June).

 There is so much to see and do in Hong Kong, from Times Square to the Ten Thousand Buddhas Monastery.
-I was limited on time during my visit (since I was working most days), but I was able to squeeze in Central, Causeway Bay, Sheung Wan, and the Financial District.
+I was limited on time during my visit (I only had 2 days to myself to explore), but I was able to squeeze in Central, Causeway Bay, Sheung Wan, and the Financial District.

 I personally love the vibe of the fast paced city.
 It can be overwhelming at first, (Hong Kong is one of the most densely populated cities in the world), but I love all the chaos.
 Well, it seems chaotic at first, but once you get used to it, I think it's a beautiful chaos.